-Coming off a shortened season in 2020-21, the Lady Bobcats are poised and ready for another solid campaign in 2021-22.Finishing 8-2 with an A.I.I.
-Conference Championship the Lady Cats once again qualified for the NAIA National Basketball Championship.
-With the bulk of their production returning with a core group of seniors, the Lady Cats look to continue their legacy as one of the top programs in the country.
+Climbing back to championship form in 2021-22, the Lady Bobcats finished 20-10 and qualified for the NCCAA Championship Tournament.
+Completing a top-five finish in the tournament, the Lady Bobcats are poised and ready for another solid campaign in 2022-23.
+With the bulk of their production returning through a core group of upperclassmen, the Lady Cats look to continue their legacy as one of the top programs in the country.

-Becky Mullis, in her ninth season at the helm, has built a solid roster and looks to continue the Lady Cat tradition of excellence in 2021-22.
+After the departure of three seniors to graduation, Becky Mullis, in her tenth season at the helm, looks to continue the Lady Cat tradition of excellence in 2022-23.

-The balance of youth and experience on this year’s team will create a great learning and growing atmosphere where every player will be looked to for valuable contributions.
-As the tradition of Lady Cat excellence continues, look for great things to come from this group in 2021-2022.
+As the tradition of Lady Cat excellence continues, look for great things to come from this group in 2022-2023.